pfsense/docs/source/development/index.rst

 Development
 ***********

-These articles cover advanced topics related to developing on or with pfSense software.
+These articles cover advanced topics related to developing on or with pfSense® software.

 General Development Information